learn-neuroimaging/hitchhackers_guide_brain/Issue_Template.md

 Try to define intermediate goals (milestones).

 ## Preparation material
 Provide links to preparation material / online tutorials.
-You can, for example, have a look at the [list of online tutorials from Neurohackademy](Tutorial_Resources.md).
+You can, for example, have a look at our [list of online tutorials](Tutorial_Resources.md).

 ## Link to your GitHub repo